-Future changes at the coast and in the sea:
+Future changes at the coast and in the sea

 UK coastal flood risk is expected to increase over the 21st century and beyond under all emission scenarios considered.
 This means that it can expect to see both an increase in the frequency and magnitude of extreme water levels around the UK coastline.
 This increased future flood risk will be dominated by the effects of time-mean sea level rise, rather than changes in atmospheric storminess associated with extreme coastal sea level events.
 There may also be changes in tidal characteristics.

-21st century projections of time-mean sea level change around the UK vary substantially by emissions change scenario and geographic location.
+Twenty-first century projections of time-mean sea level change around the UK vary substantially by emissions change scenario and geographic location.
 The very likely ranges for UK capital cities at 2100 are summarised below for each scenario included in this report.